Cooperative elastic fluctuations provide tuning of the metal-insulator transition: Supplementary Note 1. Distortion interaction

 where $a_i$ is the energy penalty for the corresponding distortion of a free octahedron.
 Note that we make the approximation that the cost of rotations is small enough that it can be negelected.
 Such a term should exist in order for there to be a state with a non-zero $\phi_0$, as observed in experiment.
-In the perovskite model, the constraint that the squares share corners means that $\vec t\svr = \vec v_{\vec r-\vec y}$ and $\vec w\svr = \vec u_{\vec r -\vec x}$.
+In the perovskite model, the constraint that the squares share corners means that $\vec t\svr = \vec v\svdispy$ and $\vec w\svr = \vec u\svdispx$ where $\vec n_i$ are the lattice vectors.
 These constraints reduce the number of degrees of freedom per site to 2.
 Distortions of neighboring squares are coupled and as a result the energy given in Eq. (\ref{Seq:energy-unsubbed}) actually describes a system with long-range strain interactions.

 We can find the constraint equations in terms of the rotation and strain degrees of freedom by expressing them in terms of the atom positions $\vec t\svr$, $\vec u\svr$, $\vec v\svr$ and $\vec w\svr$, then using the corner-sharing constraint to eliminate the positions.
-We assume that rotations of the squares from an initial equilibrium antiferrodistortive rotation $\phi_0$ are small, writing $\phi\svr = (-1)^{|\vec r|}\phi_0 + R\svr$.
-Then we assume that the equation for $R\svr$ is linear and our equations are,
+We assume that rotations of the squares from an initial equilibrium antiferrodistortive rotation $\phi_0$ are small, writing $\phi\svr = e^{-i\vec{M}\cdot\vec{r}}\phi_0 + R\svr$, where $\vec{M}=(\pi/L,\pi/L)$ and $L$ is the equilibrium lattice spacing.
+Then, linearising in the small rotations $R\svr$, we can write:

-where we have used the convention $\vec r\svr = (r^x\svr,r^y\svr)$ for the vector components.
+where we have used the convention $\vec u\svr = (u^x\svr,u^y\svr)$ for the vector components.

 After Fourier transformation, the parallelogram condition Eq.~\eqref{eq:parallelogram-cond}, combined with the corner sharing constraint, can be written as,